There are many ways to contribute to a more climate-resilient, equitable future.

 Avoid gas-powered machines like lawn mowers and leaf blowers for landscape maintenance

-Avoid using pesticides and chemical fertilizers on your landscape
+Stop using pesticides and chemical fertilizers on your landscape

 Harvest rainwater from your roof using a rain tank or cistern

-Use greywater to irrigate your landscape
+Use greywater to irrigate your trees and landscape

 Fly less often